 It’s important to have the schedule written out far in advance to avoid overlaps.
 You use the master event schedule to kickoff marketing activities and pre-event preparation.

-Leading up to an event, you typically follow this schedule:
+Leading up to an event, you typically would follow this schedule:

-- 8 weeks: confirm you are attending and that registration is paid, book travel
+- 8 weeks out: confirm you are attending and that registration is paid in full and book travel

-- 6 weeks: determine table experience and collateral items needed
+- 6 weeks out: determine table experience and collateral items needed

-- 4 weeks: design any collateral items (flyers, banners)
+- 4 weeks out: design any collateral items (flyers, banners)

-- 3 weeks: ensure collateral items are printed
+- 3 weeks out: ensure collateral items are printed

-- 1 weeks: review with team to confirm logistics
+- 1 weeks out: review with team to confirm logistics

 4. Create an event box